 Although entity tags can be useful for minimizing the amount of round trips (thanks to caching), there does exist a problem in using this method.
-In the traditional sense, ETags are meant to be used on a website which only delivers content from a single server.
-Therefore, for websites that are delivering various resources from multiple servers using either Apache or IIS, entity tags do not work well.
-ETags generated for the same components across various servers will not be recognized from one server to another and therefore will return a status code 200 instead of 304 Not Modified.
+In the traditional sense, etags are meant to be used on a website which only delivers content from a single server.
+Therefore, for websites that are delivering various resources from multiple servers using either Apache or IIS, entity tags do not work well. etags generated for the same components across various servers will not be recognized from one server to another and therefore will return a status of

 This means that instead of retrieving content from local cache, it will make a request to the origin.
-Consequently, not only will your users will experience slower page speeds, but your origin server will also be under greater load and thus consume more bandwidth.
-Thankfully, this Etag issue can be resolved by configuring them correctly for multi-server use.
+Consequently, not only will your users experience slower page speeds, but your origin server will also be under greater load and thus consume more bandwidth.
+Thankfully, this

 FileETag INode MTime Size